yguitton/training-material/topics/climate/tutorials/jupytergis_collaboration/tutorial.md

 title: Collaboration with JupyterGIS
 questions:
-- What features does JupyterGIS have to help me collaborate with others on GIS projects in real-time?
+- What features does JupyterGIS have to help me collaborate with others on GIS projects in real time?
 objectives:
 - Launch a collaborative session in JupyterGIS.
 - Generate shareable links to invite collaborators.